This section describes the following security requirements for Remedy Single Sign-On (Remedy SSO) application:

 HTTP configuration on a High Availability system

 For High Availability installations, HTTPS has to be configured on the load balancer.
-After configuration, while the interactions between the user and the load balancer happen through HTTPS connections, the interactions between the load balancer and the Remedy Single SSO nodes and the supported BMC applications happens through HTTP only.
+After the configuration, while the interactions between the user and the load balancer happen through HTTPS connections, the interactions between the load balancer and the Remedy Single SSO nodes and the supported BMC applications happens through HTTP only.

 Preventing Tomcat version exposure